Russia: Navalny supporters denied prison visit and detained - WTMJ

 The newspaper Izvestia carried a statement from the state penitentiary service late Monday saying Navalny had been the prison’s sanitary unit after a checkup found him having “signs of a respiratory illness, including a high fever.”

-It was unclear Tuesday if there had been any changes to the politician’s condition.
+It was unclear Tuesday whether there had been any changes to the politician’s condition.

 Kremlin spokesman Dmitry Peskov said Navalny would receive the necessary medical care but no preferential treatment.